-A tennis racket needs restringing when the strings are producing friction from rubbing together, ultimately causing the strings to notch.
+A tennis racquet needs restringing when the strings are producing friction from rubbing together, ultimately causing the strings to notch.

 You’ll notice this in the upper middle of the racquet, so you won’t have the same feel when it hits the sweet spot.

-Most players restring their tennis rackets once every three months, but it depends on how often you play.
+So, how often should you restring your racquet?
+Most players restring their tennis racquets once every three months, but it depends on how often you play.

 Yes.
 Lighter racquets are better for beginners to provide more power to slower swings to compensate for lack of technique.
 Additionally, these racquets are suitable for shorter athletes as well.

-A racket lasts typically a year or two, depending on how frequently you play, and assuming you do not splinter it within that time frame.
+A racquet lasts typically a year or two, depending on how frequently you play, and assuming you do not splinter it within that time frame.